atlasphp/Atlas.Orm/docs/direct.md

 ### Fetch Value

-Returns a single value, or false.
+Returns a single value, or null.

 ```php
 <?php